Originally posted 2017-03-22 09:25:15.

 Non-existent.
-This is a canard that suggests that one’s ‘sense of gender’ is innate, internal and immutable.
-It is perhaps best described as ‘feeling like a woman’ for a transwoman.
+This is a canard that suggests that one’s ‘sense of gender’ is anything other than sexuality.
+Proponents of this fallacy describe it as ‘feeling like a woman’ for a transwoman.
 However, as Mike Bailey pointed out, how would a middle-aged man know what it was like to ‘feel like a woman’?
 Gender proceeds from sexuality, not airy-fairy notions of ‘identity.’

 The clothes and mannerisms associated with a particular gender, either masculine or feminine.
 Gender by any other name.

 Sexual Orientation and Gender Expression and Identity (SOGIE)

 An entirely specious attempt to suggest that sexual orientation (‘whom one wishes to go to bed with’) and gender (‘whom one wishes to go to bed as’) are divorced.
 They are not.
 This is a meaningless by-product of hidebound USican attitudes towards sex.
-It came about because gay activists wished to separate the desire to be penetrated from the fact that this is a feminine sexual desire and has since spread and has been adopted by Autogynephilic Transvestites, to justify their calling their normal heterosexual desire for women ‘lebianism’.
+It came about because gay activists wished to separate the desire to be penetrated from the fact that this is a female sexual desire.
+It has since spread and has been adopted by Autogynephilic Transvestites, to justify their calling their normal heterosexual desire for women ‘lebianism’.
 It’s nonsense.
 Gender and sexuality are two sides of the same coin.
 And you need to be a woman to be a lesbian.

 Perhaps the most complex of all, this condition causes a man to be sexually aroused by the ‘thought or image of himself as a woman’.
 This is a form of paraphilia or sexual fetish.
 It comes in a plethora of forms.
 Central to all, however, is the sexualised attraction to ‘being a woman’, which, in this matter, means ‘being emasculated’.

 In the Western AGP profile, the subject may continue to live as a man, with regular ‘dressing’ masturbation sessions.
 Typically he will have a wardrobe of women’s clothing for this.
 He may indulge his fetish with other like-minded individuals at masturbatory ‘dressing parties’.
 In severe cases, a secondary, pseudo-feminine personality is created which after years — possibly decades — can completely overwhelm the host personality and destroy it.
 This is when these men usually decide to ‘transition’.